KNOWING WHAT TO EXPECT

 Be Clear in Your Own Mind

-Are you comfortable with your gay sexuality?
+Are you comfortable with your sexuality or gender?

 If you’re wrestling with guilt and periods of depression, you’ll be better off waiting to tell your parents.
-Coming out to them may require tremendous energy on your part it will require a reserve of positive self-image.
+Coming out to them may require tremendous energy on your part and will require a reserve of positive self-image.

 Do you have support?